rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

     for token in tokens:
         stemmed_tokens.append(stemmer.stem(token))
     return len(set(stemmed_tokens))

-print("words in vocabulary:\t",vocabulary_size(raw))
 {% endhighlight %}

-words in vocabulary:	 20584

-not until then that 	 1
-so and but that 	 1
-not only that but 	 1
-so then but so 	 1
-but so but then 	 1
-and where and when 	 1
-and but then when 	 1
-and but so why 	 1
-and so but since 	 1
-but not until after 	 1

-up next to 	 24
-up out of 	 14
-as in like 	 13
-come out of 	 9
-to come to 	 8
-come up with 	 7
-out from under 	 6
-come in to 	 6
-come in for 	 5
-to come in 	 5

-and out of 	 41
-and so on 	 39
-up and down 	 32
-in and out of 	 30
-over and over 	 28
-up next to 	 24
-and / or 	 22
-on and on 	 15
-up out of 	 14
-as in like 	 12

 >Following the Continental Controlled Substance Act of Y.T.M.P., O.N.A.N.D.E.A.'s hierarchy of analgesics/antipyretics/anxiolytics establishes drug-